Märta Måås-Fjetterström

 1873–1941

 Since 1919, Märta Måås-Fjetterström and the company she founded have produced hundreds of hand-woven masterpieces.
-Wright champions her legacy with nearly 200 carpets and tapestries offered, one dedicated auction, and the achievement of top auction records for the distinguished weaver.
+We champion her legacy with nearly 200 carpets and tapestries offered to date, as well as one dedicated auction and the establishment of several top auction records for the distinguished weaver.

 The connection between technique and form must never be broken.